-In the following sections of this tutorial series, we will go about all we need to know about organizing a project.
+In the following sections of this tutorial series, we’ll discuss what we need to know about how to organize a project.

 This includes organizing code into modules and different files, creating a test suite, automatically generating documentation, and more, like compiling packages and collaborating on open-source packages.